The Moray Firth Coast in Scotland

 Moray is my home county so writing about it was at the top of my list to write an article on this website!
-This article is specifically about Scotland's Moray coast which spans the three council areas of Highland, Moray and Aberdeenshire - more than 500 miles of coastline - lined with quaint fishing villages, beautiful beaches and a surplus of wildlife.
+This article is specifically about Scotland's Moray coast, which spans the three council areas of Highland, Moray and Aberdeenshire - more than 500 miles of coastline - lined with quaint fishing villages, beautiful sandy beaches and a surplus of wildlife.
+The Moray Firth Coast also takes in parts of the North Coast 500 and North East 250.
 Here are some places to visit on your journey along the coast.

 Fishing Villages on Moray Coast

 Starting from the east side of the Moray Firth, the major coastal village settlements are Fraserburgh, Macduff, Banff, Portsoy, Cullen, Findochty, Buckie, Portgordon, Lossiemouth, Hopeman, Burghead, Findhorn Nairn and Inverness.